ways/fingr/README.md

 ## Usage

-Finger is supported on all major platforms (Windows, OS X, Linux, FreeBSD, Android, ...).
-Open up your terminal (or cmd.exe on Windows).
+If you just want to use the service, type: `finger oslo@graph.no` (replace oslo with your city).
+Finger is supported on all major platforms (Windows, MacOS, Linux, FreeBSD, Android, ...).

 If you don't have finger available, but have some standard shell tools, try one of the following:

     echo oslo|nc graph.no 79
     telnet graph.no 79 (and then type oslo)

+If you want to run the server yourself, read on below.

 ## Example output